vubao2303/big-burger/README.md

 # big-burger-kissingbooth
 You are in for a treat!
 It is Covid-season so our speak-easy-kissing booth is hiding as a burger shop.
-Using MySQL, Node, Express, Handlebars and ORM to create a Kissing Booth app where you can add a name of someone you want to kiss, kiss that person again, or delete that person out of the list after you are done kissing them.
-This project is deployed on Heroku.
-The user input's name will be display on the left, when the kiss button is clicked, that person's name is moved to the right.
-Let's migle!
+Using MySQL, Node, Express, Handlebars and ORM to create a Kissing Booth app where you can add a name of someone you want to kiss, kiss that person again, or delete that person's name after you are done kissing them.
+Let's mingle!
 - [Link to Portfolio Site](https://vubao2303.github.io/portfolio/)

 # site-picture